Devlander-Software/discord-webhook-notifier-action/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue or reach out to the maintainers.

-Thank you for contributing to Discord Notify Action! 🎉
+Thank you for contributing to Discord Webhook Notifier Action! 🎉